 Music majors may be asked to participate in re-seating auditions at the discretion of the conductor.

 For information on auditioning for other non-major string classes, visit the Information for Non-Music Majors page.

 The university’s Concerto and Aria Competition is open to students from the following areas:

 Students must receive a recommendation from a member of their studio’s faculty in order to audition.

 The competition features two rounds – a preliminary and a final round.
-The preliminary round will be held from 2:00-4:30 p.m. in the Sonia Vlahcevic Concert Hall on December 3, 2013.
+The preliminary round will be held from 2:00-4:30 p.m. in the Sonia Vlahcevic Concert Hall.
+The 2014 date is yet to be determined.
 The final round will start at 4:45 p.m.
 One winner will be determined by a panel of judges with the final results posted on the orchestra bulletin board.

 Preliminary Round (2:00 p.m. in the concert hall)

 A two or three-member jury will listen to candidates who will perform no more than an 8-minute excerpt from their piece before an audience.